Questions to Ask Before Graduate School

 • The Pomodoro Technique - traditionally 25 minutes but you can easily extend the time to suit your work flow, but TAKE THOSE BREAKS.

 • Writing Groups - increase accountability by forming a writing group with other graduate students/postdocs.
 State your session goals at the beginning, work for 50 minutes, take a 5-10 minute break, then work for 50 more minutes (look familiar?
 This is Pomodoro!).
 This is specifically for writing, not reading or data analysis, so plan accordingly.
+These are meant to be a way for graduate students to hold each other accountable for writing goals, be it for a proposal, grant, journal article, or dissertation.
+As word of mouth spreads, my writing groups have become increasingly interdisciplinary and it’s amazing what collaborations this has led to for me.

 • Ever wonder how people keep up to date with literature?
 The easiest way is to set up Google Scholar Alerts - use search terms you’re often typing in and you’ll get an email anytime a new paper that matches those terms comes up.
 Make your searches specific, though, otherwise you’ll be inundated with papers.
+You may wish to review these papers weekly, or once a month, to decide which to read in depth versus which to read just the abstract.

 • Get a paper/citation manager!
 There’s many free ones to choose from, Zotero and Mendeley being the most common of those.
 And because the internet is amazing, here is a whole matrix of paper citation software comparisons.